 A carbon bike with the same components as an aluminum bike is more expensive.
 I prefer getting better components and an aluminum frame than worse components on a carbon frame.

 On the other hand, if you read the pros and cons of aluminum and carbon frames, it may be tempting to spare more money and get a carbon frame.

 To wrap this up, get a carbon road bike if you have a budget of more than $2000.
 However, if you are limited to, $1000, an alloy frame is probably a better option.

 Don’t overlook the quality of components such as the groupset, brakes, and wheels.
 They are as important as the frame.

 The vast majority of road bikes use 2X groupsets.
 But, there are also road bikes with 1X or even 3X groupsets.
 So, which one is the best and which one should you choose?

 Buy a road bike with 2X or 1X groupset.
 If you look at the bikes used by professional riders or do your own research, you will find that most road bikes are fitted with 2X groupsets.
 They are the most widespread.

-For example, in our 20 men cycling team, we all use a 2X groupset.
+For example, in our 20 men’s cycling team, we all use a 2X groupset.
 I don’t see very often road cyclists with 1X groupsets.

 3X groupsets are used on entry-level road bikes.
 They are heavier, more complex, and less aerodynamic.
 For these reasons, I don’t recommend them.

-TIP: If you ride a bike with a 2X (eventually 3X) groupset, make sure you avoid cross-chaining.
+TIP: If you ride a bike with a 2X (eventually 3X) groupset, avoid cross-chaining.
 It is a situation when you ride with the chain on the small chainring and the smallest sprocket on the cassette (and vice versa).